janraj/Networking/sftp/README.md

       Set the ```ingress.citrix.com/frontend-ip``` with the IP which you want to use for exposing SFTP service.
       Set the username, password and file name on ```ingress.citrix.com/monitor```.

-   3. Deploy the update ingress using following command.
+   3. Deploy the updated ingress.
       ```
       kubectl create -f ingress.yaml -n sftp
       ```